How to Create Export Task

 Changing Column Names

-If you need to return default column names or default column order, click the Actions drop-down menu on the right of the task editor and select the necessary option.
+3. To restore default column names or default columns order, click Actions and select the necessary option.

 Advanced Task Editor Mode